qdm12/gluetun-wiki/setup/providers/protonvpn.md

 - `VPN_PORT_FORWARDING=on`
 - If you use **Wireguard** using the custom provider, set `VPN_PORT_FORWARDING_PROVIDER=protonvpn`

+ProtonVPN will forward a random port.
+See [vpn port forwarding options](../advanced/vpn-port-forwarding.md) for ways to access the forwarded port.
+Additionally it is also available in the logs and can be redirected automatically using [port forwarding options](../options/port-forwarding.md).
+Subsequently you can setup your favourite software to listen on the given port, or use redirection.
+Redirection might not be sufficient in all cases, as the software (i.e. Torrenting) may broadcast the port it's listening on which is not the redirected port.

 ## Multi hop regions

 Simply set the `SERVER_HOSTNAMES` environment variable to a hostname corresponding to a multi hop region (see [Servers](#servers)).